yhu-010808/Lazor-Project-SP25/README.md

   ##### 2. Input Parsing
 The input files are eight .bff files, representing different levels.
 The files contain following components:

+a.
 The overall layout of the board grid (from GRID START to GRID STOP)

+b.
 Types and number of blocks
 * x = no block allowed for placing blocks
 * o = blockes allowd for placing blocks
 * A = fixed reflect block
 * B = fixed opaque block
 * C = fixed refract block

+c.
 Laser origin points

+d.
 Laser directions
   __________\ +x
  |          /
- |<br/>
- |<br/>
+ |
+ |
 \|/ +y

+e.
 Target points to be hit by lasers (lazer intersect points)

 The .bff file is parsed into internal data structures that represent the board, lasers, and block availability.

   ##### 3. Class Objects
+Different Python classes are used to appropriately represent core game components:
+* Board: Holds the grid structure and handles block placement and laser simulation.
+* Block: Represents basic classification for all block types, with subclasses ReflectBlock, OpaqueBlock, and RefractBlock.
+* Lazor: Represents the position and direction of a lazor beam.

+  ##### 4. Output
+The only criterion for the program to achieve its goal is to make the laser hit all the target points, not the specific placement of the blocks.
+So in theory, the program can get different solutions through different arrangements and combinations of different blocks.
+However, it is assumed that the program will exit the loop after finding a solution and output the results to the .bff file in a grid format, clearly shows the final board with all the blocks and their positions.

 ### 3. Code Logic (Algorism)
 先不写